Today’s topic is all about using billboard advertising to help your new business build more awareness.

-However, I’m going to give you a couple of tips and tricks to see if this could actually be a viable tactic for helping drive eyeballs, attention, and awareness.
+However, I’m going to give you a couple of tips and tricks to see if using billboard advertising could actually be a viable tactic for helping drive eyeballs, attention, and awareness.
 Now, if this tactic didn’t work, I wouldn’t be recommending it.
 But again, I would say that depending on a couple of variables that we’re going to talk through, largely the investment of what this billboard actually costs—it may or may not make sense.

 Let’s start with the cost.
 There’s a pretty wide range of investments and really, it’s going to be based on kind of how high traffic the area you’re placing the billboard in.
 Now, we’ve been using, again, this childcare center as an example.

 You’d have to be strategic about where the different billboards should be located.
 When I say should, that doesn’t mean that there is going to be one, but you want to start to drive around the area.
 Typically, with a childcare center, parents are only going to drive 5-10 miles.

 Now, again, if the investments are insanely low, say if I was investing $250 I think I could get away with doing a couple of extra months.
 Again, as long as there’s not one person that’s driving through on a daily basis.

-- Impressions—these are the number of people that are going to end up seeing the billboard, and that’s calculated based on the billboard circulation, the size of the billboard, how close it is to the road visibility, and the speed.
+These are the number of people that are going to end up seeing the billboard, and that’s calculated based on the billboard circulation, the size of the billboard, how close it is to the road visibility, and the speed.
 I know this is getting a little bit complicated, but if you think about it, if someone is driving 30 miles an hour versus 70 miles an hour, that impression is going to be quite different.

 All of that stuff is taken into account.
-Obviously circulation is great, but if your billboard is on a highway, the impressions might not be anywhere close to the circulation of the people that actually pass by.
+Obviously, circulation is great, but if your billboard is on a highway, the impressions might not be anywhere close to the circulation of the people that actually pass by.
 Depending on the visibility, how close it is to the road, or the size of the billboard, the impressions might be drastically lower.

-Now, it doesn’t just stop with kind of running the ad space.
-Unless it’s a digital billboard, you also have to typically have to pay for the cost of actually getting it printed and having it set up.
+Now, it doesn’t just stop with the kind of running the ad space.
+Unless it’s a digital billboard, you also have to typically pay for the cost of actually getting it printed and having it set up.
 So that’s usually not insanely expensive.
 I mean, I’ve seen it as low as $200 and some as high as about $1,000, for example.

 Now, what actually works well on this billboard?
 How do you actually grab some attention?

-So think about the child care center example.
-What if you had a picture of a three-year-old child and on the right of it is that same three-year-old child all grown up as a police officer, a doctor, an entrepreneur, or a lawyer, or whatever profession that you can easily convey.
+So think about using billboard advertising for a child care center for example.
+What if you had a picture of a three-year-old child and on the right of it is that same three-year-old child all grown up as a police officer, a doctor, an entrepreneur, a lawyer, or whatever profession that you can easily convey.

 You don’t want narrow scripts or narrow fonts—you want colors that are going to stand out.
-If your billboards in this rural area, you don’t want to be using greens, blues, and browns—you want it to be bright, bold, and even potentially funny.
+If your billboards are in this rural area, you don’t want to be using greens, blues, and browns.
+You want them to be bright, bold, and even potentially funny.
 I mean, you want to make sure that it really stands out in that crowd.

-If there are some interesting ways to make it interactive, I have seen that where it really kind of sticks out and really kind of separates itself from the noise.
-If there’s some way to really make it memorable, similar to the example that I had mentioned a little bit earlier about having those two different pictures.
+If there are some interesting ways to make it interactive, it really kind of sticks out and separates itself from the noise.
+Make it memorable, similar to the example that I had mentioned earlier about having those two different pictures.

-People spend 300 hours every year in their cars and there’s just under I believe it’s like 350,000 billboards.
+People spend 300 hours every year in their cars and there are just under I believe it’s like 350,000 billboards.
 Digital is continuing to grow, but only about 8000 of those are digital billboards.

-The key, however, is that with everything you’re going to pair this with other tactics.
+The key while using billboard advertising, however, is that with everything you’re going to pair this with other tactics.
 When you pair the billboard with search engine marketing, with paid traffic, or with YouTube, with all these other things that you’re doing, you’re going to end up continuing to increase the effectiveness.

-With a new center opening a new business opening, this is definitely a great tactic as long as you can now—the design, the simplicity and that brand.
-If you have 30 words on there, and you’ve got all these different images, and it’s just not going to work, you might as well save the money.
+With a new center opening, this is definitely a great tactic.
+The caveat is that you should know—the design, the simplicity, and the brand.
+If you have 30 words on there, and all these different images it’s just not going to work.
+You might as well save the money.

 Get out there, make a change, and take some action.